yiskw713/yiskw713/README.md

 * 👨‍💻 I'm currently working as a research engineer at LY Corporation while pursuing my PhD in Japan, majoring in Computer Vision and Machine Learning.
 * 🧪 My research topic is about video understanding and self-supervised learning.
 * 🎒 I love traveling all over the world.
 I've been to over 30 countries and landed on the seven continents so far.
-* 🍺🍶 I'm really into Japanese sake and beer, and I also help sell sake as a side job.
+* 🍺🍶 I'm really into Japanese sake, and I also work at a sake shop as a side job, helping customers with sales and recommendations.

 ### Languages and Skills